Opportunities for Graduate Students

 Mellon Research Support

-All of these students, Mellon Fellows and recipients of Mellon Summer Stipends, will be eligible to compete for research funding and conference travel through a one-time fund supported the Mellon Foundation.
-Applications may be made on a continuing basis to the Graduate School, beginning in the Fall of 2011.
+Mellon Fellows and recipients of Mellon Summer Stipends, were eligible to compete for research funding and conference travel through a one-time fund supported the Mellon Foundation.

 Mellon Workshops

-In the coming years, we will bring all of the students, Mellon Fellows and the recipients of Mellon Summer Stipends, together at various times in a half-day or day-long workshop or conference format to have a number of the students present the results of their research to one another and to discuss overarching questions relating to the academy, including most prominently the study of religion in the disciplines and strategies for their own advancement as scholar-teachers.
+Each semester, we invited all of the students, Mellon Fellows and the recipients of Mellon Summer Stipends, together for a half-day or day-long workshop or conference format to have a number of the students present the results of their research to one another and to discuss overarching questions relating to the academy, including most prominently the study of religion in the disciplines and strategies for their own advancement as scholar-teachers.

-There will be a total of six workshops.
-Examples of topics might include a discussion on strategies for working on religion in the diverse landscape of higher education; an academic or common discussion about the vocation of a faculty member; a broader discussion on issues in higher education, including also practical issues of professionalization; a set of presentations on what great questions lie behind the research projects in the diverse disciplines; discussion of a common reading on higher education or on religion; and straightforward presentations of student research.
-The set of workshops will not only provide another venue for them, it will enhance their integration into the wider intellectual community, help them learn to cross disciplinary borders, and provide another avenue for their professional development.
+Examples of worskop topics included strategies for working on religion in the diverse landscape of higher education; a common discussion about the vocation of a faculty member; a broader discussion on issues in higher education, including also practical issues of professionalization; a set of presentations on what great questions lie behind the research projects in the diverse disciplines; discussions of common readings on higher education and on religion; workshops on teaching in the liberal arts; and straightforward presentations of student research.
+The set of workshops not only provided another venue for them, it enhanced their integration into the wider intellectual community, helped them learn to cross disciplinary borders, and provided another avenue for their professional development.

 For questions, please contact the Graduate School.